snazy/ohc/README.rst

 - entry eviction and expiration without a separate thread
 - capable of maintaining huge amounts of cache memory
 - suitable for tiny/small entries with low overhead using the chunked implementation
+- runs with Java 8 and Java 11 - support for Java 7 and earlier has been dropped with version 0.7.0

 Performance
 ===========